 In our work, we follow the deterministic approach, but use an uncertainty set with a structure which is very similar to the CSI model used in [1-3].
-We model the MISO channel as a vector within a known ellipsoid defined using the deterministic analogues of the channel's mean and covariance.
+We model the rank one Ricean MIMO channel as a matrix within a known ellipsoid defined using the deterministic analogs of the channel's mean and covariance.
 We find that the optimal transmit strategy for maximizing the compound capacity in such CSI models is always BF.
-If the ellipsoid is symmetric with respect to its center (mean) vector, then the optimal direction is the center (mean) vector.
+If the ellipsoid is symmetric with respect to its center (mean), then the optimal direction is the right singular vector of the center (mean) matrix.
 In more general scenarios, we provide a simple strategy for finding the optimal direction based on a one dimensional search.
 These results motivate the growing use of simple BF transmit strategies.